Joseph A. Lombardo

 While the Linwood average for fatal accidents (15) is much lower than the New Jersey state average of 93, drunk driving is a factor in a disproportionately high number of Linwood car accidents.
 While Linwood experiences fewer accidents than the state average, the incidence of drunk driving is nearly even with the state average.

-New Jersey Dram Shop Laws
+NJ Dram Shop Laws

 When motorists choose to drive under the influence of alcohol and consequently injure or kill others who share the road, they may be held liable for their actions.
 Additionally, the state of New Jersey observes a liquor liability regulation known as dram shop law.